OxCone1/tet-offer-map/data-extractor/README.md

 Open dev tools on Tet availability page, locate the nested shadow roots used to display address and offers, and update the query logic in `index.js`.
 Keep selectors as narrow as possible to avoid false matches.

 ## 9. Safety / Rate Limits
-Be polite: avoid huge bounding boxes; respect delays already in the script (add random jitter if necessary).
-Consider pausing between batches.
+API Mode:
+- Default concurrency is a modest batch size (see `DEFAULT_BATCH` in `api.js`).
+Override with `--batch=<n>` or `BATCH_SIZE` env var.
+- If you begin to see repeated errors (timeouts, 429s), lower batch or pause 1–2 minutes.

+Puppeteer Mode:
+- Heavier; keep multiple parallel browser sessions to a minimum.
+- You can still tune internal pacing if needed (not exposed yet – see TODO section).

 ## 10. Next Improvements (To‑Do)
-- Configurable concurrency / throttling
+- Unified CLI wrapper selecting API → fallback automatically
+- Smarter dynamic backoff when API rate‑limited
-- Automatic selector fallback heuristics
+- Automatic selector fallback heuristics (Puppeteer)
-- Optional CSV export
+- Optional CSV / Parquet export
 - CLI flags for bounding box filtering

 ## Puppeteer troubleshooting